protothomas-dev/Changelogger/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  release                 Rename the current 'Unreleased' section to the given
+  release                 Extracts the unreleased changes and closes the
-                          version and build number and create a new 'Unreleased' section atop extract                 Extract the changes of current 'Unreleased' section resolve                 Resolve the provided ticket numbers to markdown links to the corresponding URLs to the tickets
+                          current 'Unreleased' section by renaming the section to the given version and build number and create a new 'Unreleased' section atop extract                 Extract the changes of current 'Unreleased' section resolve                 Resolve the provided ticket numbers to markdown links to the corresponding URLs to the tickets close-unreleased        Rename the current 'Unreleased' section to the given version and build number and create a new 'Unreleased' section atop version                 Shows the current version of the Changelogger

   See 'changelogger help <subcommand>' for detailed help.

 ```